rfo909/CFT/README.md

 ## Creating functions

-In CFT the code comes before the function name.
-The P(N) global function returns parameters by position.
+In CFT, code comes before the function name.
+The P(N) expression returns parameters by position.

 ```
 # Example